Configure column-level security

 • Data sharing and collaboration: Enable controlled data sharing and collaboration.
 Organizations can share select columns with external parties or partners without exposing the entire dataset.

-• Data confidentiality in multi-tenant environments: In multi-tenant systems or cloud-based environments where multiple clients or orgs share the same infrastructure, column-level security ensures that each tenant's data remains isolated and protected from other tenants.
+• Data confidentiality in multi-tenant environments: In multi-tenant systems or cloud-based environments where multiple clients or organizations share the same infrastructure, column-level security ensures that each tenant's data remains isolated and protected from other tenants.

 • Data masking and anonymization: Combine with data masking and anonymization techniques to protect sensitive data while still allowing certain authorized users to work with pseudo or obfuscated values.